-2025 Miscellaneous Manufacturing Industry Report
+Miscellaneous Manufacturing Industry - Market Research Report

 Industry Overview

 Industries in the Miscellaneous Manufacturing subsector make a wide range of products that cannot readily be classified in specific NAICS subsectors in manufacturing.
 Processes used by these establishments vary significantly, both among and within industries.
 For example, a variety of manufacturing processes are used in manufacturing sporting and athletic goods that include products such as tennis racquets and golf balls.
 The processes for these products differ from each other, and the processes differ significantly from the fabrication processes used in making dolls or toys, the melting and shaping of precious metals to make jewelry, and the bending, forming, and assembly used in making medical products.
+The industries in this subsector are defined by what is made rather than how it is made.
+Although individual establishments might be appropriately classified elsewhere in the NAICS structure, for historical continuity, these product-based industries were maintained.
+In most cases, no one process or material predominates for an industry.
+Establishments in this subsector manufacture products as diverse as medical equipment and supplies, jewelry, sporting goods, toys, and office supplies.

-Source: US Census BureauMarket Size and Industry Forecast
+Source: U.S. Census BureauMarket Size and Industry Forecast

 Source: U.S. government financial dataIndustry Revenue ($ Billions)